List

 Another type of data structure most commonly used in Computer Programming is called the List.
 Lists are different from Arrays, in the fact that Arrays have a set size, while a Lists’ size is mutable.
 Meaning that a Lists’ size can change based on the number of elements put into it.
 However, a List in Java is an interface, the implementation of the List is most commonly used by a type called ArrayList

-keyword, just like any other object.
+To create an ArrayList, you use the new keyword, just like any other object.
 However, you must also include the type parameter, as ArrayLists and Lists utilize generic type parameters.

 // import java.util.ArrayList; importing ArrayLists